liuchongxi/Learning-Haskell/README.md

 # Learning-Haskell
 Learning Basic of Haskell

-- Learning Haskell basic by implement some functions
+- Implement some functions by using Haskell